-The innovator(s) with the best idea, technology, or solution that aims to improve human healthcare will receive up to $150,000 in grant funding and mentorship.
-The awardees will also be invited to participate in the FAST Advisory Program, receiving commercialization advising from a tailored group of industry veterans.
+The innovator(s) with the best potential solution will receive grant funding from a total pool of $150,000, one year of complimentary California Life Sciences membership to allow awardees visibility through CLS events and programs and access to new and existing collaboration partners and one awardee will be invited to participate in the 2023 Spring FAST Program, receiving commercialization advising from a tailored group of industry veterans.

 Congratulations to the 2021 Awardees

-Glyphic Biotechnologies, Nutrible, and MabSwitch, Inc have been selected as the awardees in CLS Inspire QuickFire Challenge for Diverse Innovators.
+Glyphic Biotechnologies, Nutrible, and MabSwitch, Inc have been selected as the awardees in CLS Inspire QuickFire Challenge for BIPOC Communities.
 To help advance their research, the three awardees will receive $50,000 each in grant funding from California Life Sciences’ (CLS) Racial and Social Equity Initiative.

 Glyphic Biotechnologies is a biotechnology startup that is developing a single-molecule protein sequencing platform that aims to increase binding affinity and improve consistency to help create personalized, precision cancer vaccines for patients of all backgrounds.